oneminch/Notes/CSS.md

 }
 ```

-**Variable fonts** allow several variations of a typeface to be incorporated into a single file, rather than having separate font files for every width, weight, or style.
+- **Variable fonts** allow several variations of a typeface to be incorporated into a single file, rather than having separate font files for every width, weight, or style.

 > [!note]
 > Only a certain number of fonts are generally available and can be used w/o worry across all systems.
-These are known as ==web safe fonts==.
+These are known as ==web safe fonts==, and most typically support font weights of 400 (normal) and 700 (bold).

 ## Browser Support